 - A birth parent of an adopted or surrendered person 21 years of age or over

-- an adult child or grandchild of a deceased adopted or surrendered person
+- an adult child of a deceased adopted or surrendered person

 - an adoptive parent of a deceased adopted or surrendered person